THE MOONLIGHT HITCHHIKER

 his tongue will sink back to a broken flatland raked

-And so the Spirit gave Word to take up me crocus bag holding a few tatters
+And so the Spirit gave Word to take up me crocus bag holding all sorts

 with banty feathers, the shark’s tooth, wing of rat-bat, and ackee fruit—-

-wonders come across at times by remnant sistren,
+wonders come across around the catcalling town by remnant sistren; and

-Yeah, raise again the prayer stick carved from jaguar base to lion crest.
+So raise again the prayer stick carved from jaguar base to lion crest!

 And legsus down a street

-hit with light along walls of its towers that go on and on a honking stretch
+hit with light along walls of towers that go on and on a honking stretch

 in ranks and files; towers standing by at their high point,